VenkataSaiManoj/VenkataSaiManoj/README.md

 ---

 ## 🚀 About Me
-* I am an enthusiastic full stack developer...,java Developer and Software Developer 😎, venturing into new horizons.
+* I am an enthusiastic full stack developer...,.Net Developer and Software Developer 😎, venturing into new horizons.

 * Upcoming Graduate in Computer Science 🎓.